logo

 TIL: Bees Could Help Save Elephants—By Scaring Them | Today I Learned

-38K views • about 8 years ago
+39K views • over 8 years ago

 Elephants versus bees: Who wins?
 In one corner, you have the African elephant, weighing in at around 2,000 pounds.
 In the other, the tiny African honeybee, weighing about one-tenth of a gram.
 Seems like a quick win for the elephant, but the African honeybee is a fighter, armed with an aggressive temperament and hundreds of friends ready to join the fight.
 An elephant’s thick hide shields its body from most stings, but it has a weakness: its trunk.
 Ever have a bee fly up your nose?
 Ouch!
 No wonder elephants run when they hear bees buzzing. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 Who’s the real winner, though?
 Turns out it’s probably elephants.
 Conservation groups have developed innovative ways of using elephants’ fear of bees to protect them from potentially dangerous conflicts with humans.
 By harnessing the bees' buzz, conservationists can actually save elephants.
 In this episode of Today I Learned, National Geographic Emerging Explorer Paula Kahumbu explains how elephants' surprising fear of bees is actually helping to protect them.
 TIL: Bees Could Help Save Elephants—By Scaring Them | Today I Learned https://youtu.be/T-pV3jfdhvg National Geographic https://www.youtube.com/natgeo